 Meanwhile, the Gaang try to figure out the point of Roku's story.
 Aang concludes that it was to show that everyone has the potential for good or evil in them - Roku himself was Fire Nation, and he tried to stop the war.
 The Fire Nation needs to be treated like they can change for the better.
 And the story might also be about friendships...

 * AlwaysChaoticEvil: Toph believes this of the Fire Nation ([[InTheBlood or at least the Fire Lord's descendants]]) when she learns from Aang how Sozin betrayed Roku and started the 100-year war.
 Aang disagrees, and believes that anyone could do great evil or good, no matter where they are.

 * BullyingADragon: Sozin tries to order around the most powerful bender on the planet.
 It...doesn't go so well for him.

 * ContinuityNod: While witnessing Aang doing his business, Sokka notes that the Spirit World does not in fact have toilets.
 He'd know.

 * CurbStompBattle: Sozin "vs" Roku...if you can even call it that.
-Sozin doesn't land a single hit, and Roku responds by levelling half his palace and leaving him dangling from a rock pillar by his own cape.
+Roku effortlessly dodges the only attack Sozin gets a chance to launch, then responds by levelling half of Sozin's palace and leaving him dangling from a rock pillar by his own cape.